Analog vs. Digital Oscilloscope: What’s The Difference?

 Memory depth is the third most important property of a digital oscilloscope.
 Again, it’s a specification that is unique to digital storage oscilloscopes.
 Analog oscilloscopes do not capture or record waveforms.
 As such, they do not have memory depth properties.

 Modern oscilloscopes come with 8,10, and 12 ADC bits.
-The analog-to-digital convertor takes an analog signal, converts it, and quantizes it into digital information.
-Thus an 8-bit ADC is capable of 256 quantization levels (2^8 = 256).
+The analog-to-digital converter takes an analog signal, converts it, and quantizes it into digital information.
+Thus, an 8-bit ADC is capable of 256 quantization levels (2^8 = 256).
 This is the vertical resolution of the ADC.

 The higher the resolution, the clearer the waveform representation will be.
 Furthermore, the ADC bits will dictate the input range.
 For instance, scopes with higher resolutions will be more suited to analyzing tiny signals.
 This is another unique specification that analog oscilloscopes do not have.